How Much Every Type of Penetration Testing Costs in 2023

 Which is insane, because they’re all doing the same thing.
 They’re all finding holes in your infrastructure, exploiting them, and writing about it in a report.
 But just like so many things in cybersecurity, the devil is in the detail.

-As an independent advisor, we’ve compared penetration testing costs from a range of vendors, to give you the best possible chances of benchmarking costs before you look for quotes.
-This page is a summary of all the cost data we’ve found, for every penetration test type.
+As an independent advisor, we’ve compared penetration testing costs from a range of vendors to give you the best possible chance of benchmarking costs before you look for quotes.
+This page is a summary of all the cost data we’ve found for every penetration test type.

 (NOTE: If your company needs a new penetration test, our free tool below matches you with a top-rated vendor that suits your requirements and budget.)